chobo111/BlueArchive_Macro/readme.md

-Vaccine Misdiagnosis Guide: Because it uses keyboard hooks and WinAPI mouse controls, users should be informed in advance that Windows Defender or Vaccine can misdiagnose and delete Trojan Horse/Keylogger when downloading files built with exe to prevent misunderstanding.

-The developer is not responsible for account suspension or disadvantage caused by the use of the game terms and conditions disclaimer macro.
+⚠️ Antivirus Notice
+This application utilizes keyboard hooks and WinAPI for mouse automation.
+Due to the nature of these functions, some antivirus software (including Windows Defender) may incorrectly flag this program as a Trojan or Keylogger.
+This is a false positive; please add the application to your antivirus exclusion list if necessary.

+⚖️ Disclaimer
+Use of this macro may violate the Terms of Service of certain games.
+The developer assumes no responsibility for account bans, penalties, or any other disadvantages incurred through the use of this software.
+Use at your own risk.